-The redlegged earth mite (RLEM), Halotydeus destructor, is a major threat to a variety of Australian crops and pastures, with canola, lupins and other legume seedlings the most susceptible to attack.
-RLEM are also a pest of several vegetable crops, while weeds (particularly capeweed) can be important hosts.
-Mite feeding can lead to distortion or shrivelling of leaves and, affected seedlings may die at emergence when mite populations are high.
-The use of chemicals to target RLEM in grain crops and pastures continues to grow in Australia.
-This places strong selection pressure for the development of resistance in RLEM populations.
-High levels of resistance to synthetic pyrethroids (SPs), including bifenthrin and alphacypermethrin, are becoming common.
-Localised resistance to organophosphates (OPs), including omethoate, dimethoate and chlorpyrifos, has recently been discovered on multiple WA and SA properties.
-This Resistance Management Strategy should guide growers' selection of control options and provides best practice recommendations to manage resistance in RLEM.
+The redlegged earth mite (RLEM), Halotydeus destructor, is a major threat to a variety of Australian crops and pastures, with canola, lupins and legume seedlings the most susceptible to attack.
+RLEM are also a pest of several vegetable crops, while weeds (particularly capeweed) can act as important hosts.
+Mite feeding can lead to distortion or shrivelling of leaves and affected seedlings may die at emergence when mite populations are high.

+The use of chemicals to target RLEM in grain crops and pastures continues to grow in Australia, placing strong selection pressure for the development of resistance.
+High levels of resistance to synthetic pyrethroids (SPs), including bifenthrin and alpha-cypermethrin, are becoming more common across the Western Australian grainbelt.
+Localised resistance to organophosphates (OPs), including omethoate and chlorpyrifos, has recently been discovered on multiple WA properties.
+At present, there is no confirmed resistance to any insecticide outside of WA.
+Growers need to understand how to minimise the development of further resistance.